A Dancer Dies Twice®

 AND THIS IS HOW IT ALL STARTED.

 In 2015 I was looking for an 'unused' title for a book & film idea.

-I came across a magazine article in 2015 about ballet dancers, & my imagination sparked a brilliant idea for a book title.
+It was a Sunday afternoon when I came across a newspaper article in 2015 about ballet dancers in the 'Telegraph', & my imagination sparked a brilliant idea for a book title.